jeffThompson/Design2/Assignments/12_AppDesign.md

 * At least 20 screen mockup drawings, hand-drawn or printed
 * At least one finished interaction diagram, also drawn or printed

+### FOR THURSDAY, APRIL 20
+This week, keep working on your app designs, considering the feedback you got in class.
+While there are no specific deliverables for next week, you'll want to make some good headway – next week we'll be looking at how to turn your static Illustrator mockups into video documentation with Keynote.

+When you set up your artboards to design the final version of your app, a few things to make sure are set up right when creating your document:

+* Your artboard should be 750x1340 pixels, same as the iPhone 6 screen (you can also pick it from the `Mobile > iPhone 6/6s` template section)
+* Be sure `Color Mode` is set to RGB
+* Change `Preview Mode` to `Pixel`

+A few other things to get set up:

+* In `Preferences > General...` set keyboard increment to 1px
+* In `Preferences > Units...` change everything to pixels, and update `Guides and Grid...` to pixels too
+* Open the `Transform` tool palette, click the little menu button, and select `Align New Objects to Pixel Grid` ([read more about this option here](https://helpx.adobe.com/illustrator/using/pixel-perfect.html) – you'll probably want to turn this off when you're done)

+You can use multiple files for your different screens, but setting up several artboards in one file will probably be easier.
+Like InDesign, Illustrator also allows for Graphic, Character, and Paragraph Styles.
+If you want a challenge, trying to use these across your design (see [this tutorial](https://helpx.adobe.com/illustrator/using/graphic-styles.html) for more info).

 ### RESOURCES
 * Sliders and drawings from our design sprint [here](https://github.com/jeffThompson/Design2/tree/master/Images/Week12/DesignSprintDrawings)
 * [PDF phone template](https://github.com/jeffThompson/Design2/blob/master/Resources/PhoneTemplate.pdf) used in class